oomer/bellasliderpreviews/README.md

 >Work in progress, ALPHA software

+>Note this alpha version needs to run twice:
+>first to generate bespoke .besp files (for debugging)
+>second to render

 **bellasliderpreviews.sh** is a bash script to generate scrubbable jpeg previews of Bella node attributes.
 It runs natively on Linux/MacOS and on Windows using git-bash from https://git-scm.com